-Best Dogs for Trucks Drivers [& How To Travel With Pets]
+Best Dogs for Truck Drivers [& How To Travel With Pets]

 Long hours on the road can get lonely.
 There’s not always an option to take someone along for the ride with you.
 If you don’t have anyone to share the road with you, you might have thought about getting a dog or other pet to keep you company.
 That’s a good idea, but even the best dogs for truck drivers need some preparation before they can head out on your route.